Requesting candidature changes

 If your thesis is not submitted by the due date, and you do not have an in-progress or approved extension your candidature will lapse.

-However, you may submit your thesis within a maximum period of three years from the lapse date, or by the maximum period for completing the program in accordance with the Student Administration Policy, whichever is sooner.
+However if you are in the final write up stage of your research, you may submit your thesis within a maximum period of three years from the lapse date, or by the maximum period for completing the program in accordance with the Student Administration Policy, whichever is sooner.
 This is subject to any conditions imposed by the Dean, Griffith Graduate Research School.
-You may continue to undertake research and writing of your thesis, however, as a lapsed candidate normal privileges such as office space, library and computer access etc., are suspended.
+You may continue to undertake research and writing of your thesis, however, as a lapsed candidate normal privileges such as office space, lab access, library and computer access etc., are suspended.
 You will continue to access your supervisory team, however, the nature and frequency of this access will be at the discretion of your supervisor/s and enrolling element.
 You may access the library as a member of the public.

 Once your thesis is ready for examination, you will complete and submit the Application to Submit Thesis under Lapse of Candidature Regulations form to Griffith Graduate Research School.
 All candidature milestones and requirements (e.g. publication requirement) must have been completed for the application to be considered.
 Approval to submit your thesis may be subject to any conditions imposed by the Dean, Griffith Graduate Research School including a minimum period of re-enrolment.
 Where your candidature has been cancelled due to unpaid tuition fees, failure to re-enrol, or failure to meet other candidature requirements, you will not be approved to submit as a lapsed candidate.